 Lauren Longbotham Meisner

-Lauren Longbotham Meisner is in her fourth season at the helm of the Auburn women's tennis program after being named head coach on Oct.
+Lauren Longbotham Meisner is in her fifth season at the helm of the Auburn women's tennis program after being named head coach on Oct.
 6, 2011.

-In 2014, Meisner guided the Tigers to the second round of the NCAA Tournament, while also coaching the doubles team of Pleun Burgmans and Emily Flickinger to the semifinals of the NCAA Individual Championships.
+In 2014, Meisner guided the Tigers to the second round of the NCAA Tournament, while also coaching the doubles team of Burgmans and Flickinger to the semifinals of the NCAA Individual Championships.